ujerekre-ab/Recell-dynamic-pricing-model/README.md

 # Recell-dynamic-pricing-model
-Machine learning model for dynamic pricing of used and refurbished devices Objective
+Machine learning model for dynamic pricing of used and refurbished devices
+Objective:

 Develop a machine learning model to dynamically price used and refurbished devices based on features such as age, brand, and specifications.

-Tools & Technologies
+Tools & Technologies:

-Python
+Python,
-Pandas, NumPy
+Pandas, NumPy,
-Scikit-learn
+Scikit-learn,
-Matplotlib / Seaborn
+Matplotlib / Seaborn, and
-Statsmodels
+Statsmodels.

-Project Workflow
+Project Workflow:

-Data cleaning and preprocessing
+Data cleaning and preprocessing,
-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA),
-Feature engineering
+Feature engineering,
-Model building (Regression models)
+Model building (Regression models), and
-Model evaluation and optimization
+Model evaluation and optimization.

-Key Features Used
+Key Features Used:

-Device age
+Device age,
-Brand
+Brand Name,
-Specifications
+Specifications, and
-Historical pricing data
+Historical pricing data.

-Model Used
+Model Used:

-Linear Regression
+Linear Regression, and
-Linear Regression Assumptions
+Linear Regression Assumptions.

-Key Insights
+Key Insights:

-Device age significantly impacts pricing
+Device age significantly impacts pricing,
-Brand and specifications influence resale value Optimized pricing improves competitiveness
+Brand and specifications influence resale value, and Optimized pricing improves competitiveness.